|

 Alumni Chapter in London on 23rd October and he also met Mr.

+L.N.
+Mittal, an alumnus on Oct.22nd.
 International Congress on Catholics and Economics (CNUA)

 : The school of Social and Media Culture, Torun, Poland and the Catholic